 Household Goods Recycling of Massachusetts (click on “Computers/Electronics”)

-Residents with an RTS sticker may leave components (monitor, keyboard, etc.) in the electronics/monitor area.
-The computer itself should be taken to the main office.
-Remove all sensitive data or destroy the hard drive. $15 fee for monitors (including flat screen), lap tops and all-in-one computers such as iMac.
+Residents with an RTS sticker may leave computers and components (monitor, keyboard, etc.) in the electronics/monitor area.
+Remove all sensitive data or destroy the hard drive. $15 fee for lap tops, all-in-one computers such as iMac, and for monitors.
+(Flat screen monitors 15″ or smaller–$5.00).
 No charge for desktop or tower component.
-(2016).
 See details.

 Nearby location: 163 Highland Ave, Needham (781) 449-5766

-Some devices are eligible for trade-in and many products are free to recycle, including desktops, laptops, monitors, printers, shredders, UPS devices, cell phones, digital cameras, and GPS devices.
+Many products are free to recycle, including desktops, laptops, monitors, printers, shredders, UPS devices, cell phones, digital cameras, and GPS devices.
 Peripherals are also accepted, including mice, keyboards, modems, routers, and more.
-Some devices are eligible for trade-in.
 (Limit 7 items per customer per day.
 All brands of items are accepted regardless of where purchased.)
 See detailed list.

 Needham residents with an RTS sticker may place glass, plastic (see guidelines), and metal containers in the main drop off area.
 Leave caps on plastic bottles.
 No black plastic.
 See details about preparation.